Transitioning to Pio: a complete checklist for new Pio customers

 WiFi and wired network

-Make sure WiFi and wired network are available in your warehouse.
-Pio hardware requires a wired network and Pio app requires a stable WiFi with low latency in order to work smoothly.
-You cannot use Pio via mobile hotspot.
-Pio Realization team has provided you more details on network requirements.
+Make sure WiFi and wired networks are available in your warehouse.
+Pio hardware requires a wired network, and the Pio app requires stable WiFi with low latency to work smoothly.
+You cannot use Pio via a mobile hotspot.
+The Pio Deployment team can provide you with more details on network requirements, and an overview of the network specifications is available here: Network requirements in the warehouse

 iPads, label printers and scanners